Dynamic Dataset Expansion

 If the primary location is occupied by a secondary (of some other synonym chain), a search is made (see below) for an empty location and the secondary is moved (thus becoming a migrating secondary) to that location and the new entry is placed in its primary location.

-If the primary location is occupied by a primary entry, DBPUT verifies that the new entry's key value doesn't match that of the primary entry and then traverses the synonym chain (if any) verifying that the new entry's key value doesn't match the key value of any of the synonyms (IMAGE does not allow duplicate key values for master entries).
+If the primary location is occupied by a primary entry, IMAGE verifies that the new entry's key value doesn't match that of the primary entry and then traverses the synonym chain (if any) verifying that the new entry's key value doesn't match the key value any of the synonyms.
 A search is then made (see below) for an empty location and the new entry is placed there and attached to the end of its synonym chain.

 Searching for an empty location

-DBPUT first checks the current block.
-If an empty location is not found in the current block, DBPUT cyclically searches successive blocks until an empty location is found.
+IMAGE first checks the current block.
+If an empty location is not found in the current block, IMAGE cyclically searches successive blocks until an empty location is found.

 Minimizing the performance degradation of long searches

-If non-hashing keys have been mis-used, in some cases changing the capacity can result in all entries becoming primaries so that searching is never needed and the performance of DBPUT, DBFIND and directed DBGET is optimal.
-If your case doesn't lend itself to that solution, your other option is to convert the keys to hashing keys with Adager, edit your applications software to allow for the new data types, and recompile.
+If non-hashing keys have been mis-used, in some cases changing the capacity can result in all entries becoming primaries so that searching is never needed and performance of DBPUT, DBFIND and directed DBGET is optimal.
+If your case doesn't lend itself to that solution, your other option is to convert the keys to hashing keys with Adager and recompile your applications software.

 If your search performance is bad with hashing keys, your only option for regaining performance is to change capacity (increasing it if the master is nearly full).